tinymce/tinymce-docs/_includes/integrations/webcomponent-tech-ref.md

 ```

 or using a bundler like webpack to put the npm package into the page.
-2. Optionally include a script tag to load TinyMCE into the page (see below for details).
+2. Optionally include a script tag to load {{site.productname}} into the page (see below for details).
 3. Insert `<tinymce-editor></tinymce-editor>` into the page.

 ### Loading TinyMCE

-The integration depends on TinyMCE.
-When trying to create a web component for
-TinyMCE it will try the following:
+The integration depends on {{site.productname}}.
+When trying to create a web component for {{site.productname}} it will try the following:

 1. If the global `tinymce` is available:
     1. Use the global `tinymce` to initialize the editor.
 2. Otherwise, if the attribute `src` is available:
-    1. Add a script tag for the URL provided in `src` to load TinyMCE;
+    1. Add a script tag for the URL provided in `src` to load {{site.productname}};
     2. Wait for the script to load and create the global `tinymce`;
     3. Use the global `tinymce` to initialize the editor.
 3. Otherwise:
-    1. Add a script tag for the cloud version of TinyMCE using the attributes `api-key` (default "no-api-key") and `channel` (default "5-stable");
+    1. Add a script tag for the cloud version of {{site.productname}} using the attributes `api-key` (default "no-api-key") and `channel` (default "5-stable");
     2. Wait for the script to load and create the global `tinymce`;
     3. Use the global `tinymce` to initialize the editor.

 ### Configuring the editor

 The editor is configured by setting attributes on the `tinymce-editor` custom element.
-All attributes must be represented as strings each attribute may be
-interpreted differently - depending on context they may be understood as booleans,
-numbers or even global functions.
+All attributes must be represented as strings each attribute may be interpreted differently - depending on context they may be understood as booleans, numbers or even global functions.

 #### Setting the initial content

+To set the initial editor content, add encoded HTML to the `tinymce-editor` element as content, such as:

 ```html
 <tinymce-editor>